nicolas2192/RAE_DailyWord/README.md

 ### :wrench: **Configuration**
 ### Step 1
-Install all mandatory modules -> `Pip install requirements.txt`
+Install all mandatory modules -> `pip install -r requirements.txt`

 ### Step 2
 Set email sender (skip this step if you are not sending the word by email)